-This book is scheduled to be released in the summer of 2019.
+This book is scheduled to be released in mid-October, 2019.

 Ghostly Clients & Demonic Culprits will be the third volume in the Phantom Traditions Library, a series of anthologies featuring unusual and forgotten genres of fiction that flourished in the 1800s.
 The two volumes already available are Entranced by Eyes of Evil: Tales of Mesmerism and Mystery and Echoing Ghost Stories: Literary Reflections of Oral Tradition.
 Future anthologies will feature distinct sub-genres of ghost stories, tales about voyages to the moon, and more!